Dan Severn: Ultimate Fighting Championship (1994–2000)

 In 1994, Severn started competing in the Ultimate Fighting Championships (UFC).
 In his first fight at UFC 4, he surprised many UFC fans by executing two impressive back suplexes on Anthony Macias.
 In the finals, Severn was defeated by Royce Gracie who secured a triangle choke for the victory.
 The submission loss came after Severn avoided Gracie's submission efforts for 15 minutes, the longest UFC fight up until that time.
 He was the first world-class wrestler to enter the UFC, foreshadowing the period of dominance by wrestlers such as Don Frye in UFC 8 and 9 and Mark Coleman in UFC 10 and 11.

 Severn soon returned to mixed martial arts competition, defeating several opponents to capture the tournament championship at UFC 5: Return of the Beast.
 Severn's second fight was with Russian Oleg Taktarov at UFC 5.
 He won by TKO after the referee stopped the fight due to a cut.

 After winning UFC 5, Severn was matched up with Ken Shamrock at UFC 6 to determine the first UFC Superfight Champion, but was defeated by Shamrock early in the fight via submission.

 Severn then entered the UFC's Ultimate Ultimate 1995, which at the time was the toughest and most competitive tournament in UFC history, consisting of past UFC tournament champions and runners-up.
 Severn defeated Paul Varelans, David "Tank" Abbott, and UFC 6 Tournament Champion Oleg Taktarov all in the same night to capture the tournament title.

 With this win, Severn earned a rematch and title shot against then current UFC Champion Ken Shamrock for the UFC Superfight Championship.
 Severn won a split decision in what most fans regard as one of the worst fights in MMA history, mainly due to legal issues surrounding the event.
 With the win, Severn captured his third title for the promotion.

 When Severn made his entrance in his fights, he would carry the National Wrestling Alliance Worlds Heavyweight Championship out of his respect and passion for professional wrestling.
 Conversely, he made his entrance in WWF with his UFC Championship.

 In 1996, Severn managed his friend and fellow wrestler and judoka Don Frye, as well as wrestling champion Dan Bobish, in their own mixed martial arts ventures.
-Frye would win the UFC 8, UFC 10 and Ultimate Ultimate 96 tournaments.
+Frye would win the UFC 8 and Ultimate Ultimate 96 tournaments.
 The team was also expanded with female judoka Becky Levi.

 In 1999, Severn founded 'The Danger Zone', a new mixed martial arts promotion intended to provide a platform for amateur fighters, in which Severn also fought.
 Severn has also trained and became a mentor to notable mixed martial artists including former UFC Light Heavyweight Champion Rashad Evans, The Ultimate Fighter competitor Luke Zachrich, Sean Sherk, and former UFC Light Heavyweight Champion Quinton "Rampage" Jackson.

 In 2000, Severn returned to the UFC for UFC 27, quickly losing to Pedro Rizzo after a kick to the knee.

 Severn was inducted into the UFC Hall of Fame at UFC 52.